-This field is available when Size distribution is selected as the Axis variable.
+This field is available when Size distributionor Number density distribution is selected as the Axis variable.
 Enter one or a series of numbers in the field, separated by a space.

 For example, if you enter 100.0, 1000.0 and 1.0E7 in the field: